Effect of control procedures on the evolution of entanglement in open quantum systems: Introduction

-In this paper, we analyze the evolution of entanglement in two-qubit systems connected to local baths (or reservoirs).
-A number of studies of entanglement in open quantum systems have been made \cite{Banerjee1,Banerjee2,Banerjee3}.
-Here we address the need to have a control on the resulting nonunitary evolution, as motivated by the above discussion, and study several methods of doing so.
-These include manipulation of the density of states in photonic crystals, modulation of the frequency of the system-bath coupling and modulation of external driving on two-qubit systems as examples of systems undergoing Markovian evolution.
-We also study control methods in systems undergoing non-Markovian evolution.
-The first of these is dynamic decoupling --- which is an open-loop strategy --- on a two-qubit system that is in contact with a harmonic oscillator bath.
-This system undergoes a quantum non-demolition interaction, where dephasing occurs without the system getting damped.
-The second is a Josephson-junction charge qubit subject to random telegraph ($1/f$) noise due to charge impurities.
+The surprising aspect of this study is that suppression of decoherence due to a control procedure need not necessarily mean preservation of entanglement.
+In fact, application of resonance fluorescence or dynamical decoupling on the Josephson junction charge qubit, undergoing non-Markovian evolution, results in earlier ESD even though decoherence gets suppressed.

 The plan of the paper is as follows.
 In Section II, we introduce the basic techniques and formalism used in this paper, including the formal way of solving the Lindblad master equation.
-We also introduce the phenomenon of channel-state duality and the law of entanglement decay, both of which will be used subsequently.
+We also introduce the concept of channel-state duality and the factorization law of entanglement decay, both of which will be used subsequently.
 In Section III, we study the evolution of entanglement in photonic band gap materials and the effect of the special characteristics of such materials on ESD.
 The effect of frequency modulation of the system-bath coupling on ESD is studied in Section IV.
-This is followed by a study of the effect of ESD on a two-level system driven by an external resonant field which is in resonance with the transition frequency.
+This is followed by a study of ESD of a two two-level system, one of which is driven by an external resonant field which is in resonance with the transition frequency.
 Finally, in section VI, we study the effect of dynamic decoupling on the evolution of entanglement and ESD.
-We pay particular attention to the Bang-Bang strategy \cite{viola98} with regard to the usual two-qubit system under a QND interaction in section VI (A) and also to a Josephson-junction charge qubit subjected to random telegraph noise, and make comparisons.
+We pay particular attention to the Bang-Bang strategy \cite{viola98} with regard to the usual two-qubit system under a QND interaction in section VI (A) and also to a Josephson-junction charge qubit subjected to random telegraph noise, and make comparisons in section VI (B).
 We conclude our paper in section VII with further discussions.
+Appendices A, B and C deal with some of the explicit calculations.